LeonB/vim-textobj-url/README.md

-# A Vim plugin to easily yank urls
+# vim-textobj-uri

-This plugin adds a command to easily yank urls.
-It does it by detecting if there's an url on the current line.
-If there is one, it is yanked into the default register.
+Vim plugin that adds a new `url` text object

 ## Installation